AurelienC/meteor-free-jqGrid/README.md

 ## Configuration and Demo

 You can play within rendered event and configure jqGrid, check the [jqGrid Demos](http://trirand.com/blog/jqgrid/jqgrid.html) for more configurations and Examples.

+## Todo

+  1. Configuration for extra plugins.
+  1. Configuration for language.
+  1. Examples.